 What happens to my current T-Mobile or Sprint plan?

 Nothing.
 If this deal goes through, it will take years for things to change.
-The deal won’t even be finalized until 2019, and T-Mobile estimates it would take about three years to migrate subscribers from the Sprint network to the T-Mobile network.
+The deal won’t even be finalized until the end of 2019 or early 2020, and T-Mobile estimates it would take about three years to migrate subscribers from the Sprint network to the T-Mobile network.

 T-Mobile, historically, has been pretty good about honoring grandfathered plans, at least for a certain amount of time.
 One can thus assume your plan pricing and details at the onset of the merger would remain in effect at least until the merger is complete.